All Episodes

 They get elected, they go to Washington.

-The Libs run the beltway.
+The Libs run the Beltway.

 And we've talked about this.

-Uh get on TV by being critical of your own president or of your own party.
+You get on TV by being critical of your own president or of your own party.

-Uh Senator McCain is an example of this.
+Senator McCain is an example of this.

-But the the thing that the Republicans never learn is that I know, no matter what you do, the Libs are never going to like us.
+But the thing that the Republicans never learn is that I know, no matter what you do, the Libs are never going to like us.

 It never works because they're not interested in that.